Omegle Child Sexual Abuse

 Omegle May Put Children at Risk

-Omegle is an online site that allows strangers to virtually meet and chat anonymously through texting or video calls.
+Omegle is an online site allowing strangers to meet virtually and chat anonymously through texting or video calls.
 It requires no registration or verification, so parties can begin to communicate after stating they are ‘18 years old' or ‘under guardians' supervision between 13 and 18 years old.'
 The site gained popularity during the pandemic as people wanted to interact with others outside their homes while the lockdowns were in place.
-Omegle has an adult section that is accessed by confirming that you are 18 years or older by a simple prompt.
+Omegle has an adult section that users can access by confirming they are 18 years or older by a simple prompt.
 Omegle does not seek to verify the information the user provides.
-With this lack of verification, predators can hurt children by sending sexually explicit pictures, texts and even pressuring the child to send similar messages back to them.
+With this lack of verification, predators can hurt children by sending sexually explicit pictures or texts and even pressuring the child to send similar messages back to them.

 Signs Your Child May be a Victim of Abuse